popphylotools/mvMapper/README.md

 Pipeline
 --------
 This webapp is built to be modular and generalized.
-Because of this, it would be relitively easy to adapt it to visualize data from another analisis.
-The webapp itself actually consumes a csv called `webapp_input.csv` Which is only required to have `key`, `lat`, and `lon` columns as described below in the section partaining to `localities.csv`.
-Additional colomns are optional.
+Because of this, it would be relatively easy to adapt it to visualize data from another analysis.
+The webapp itself actually consumes a csv called `webapp_input.csv`, which is only required to have `key`, `lat`, and `lon` columns as described below in the section partaining to `localities.csv`.
+Additional columns are optional.
 The preperation pipeline consists of two scripts.
 The first is an R script that simply dumps the tables from `dapc.rds` to `.csv`'s.
-The second is a python script which: collects colomns of interest from these `.csv`'s, synthisises additional colomns from data in these `.csv`'s, and finally merges in the seperatly provided location information from `localities.csv`.
+The second is a python script that: collects colomns of interest from these `.csv`'s, synthesizes additional columns from data in these `.csv`'s, and finally merges in the separately provided location information from `localities.csv`.
 The flow of the pipeline is orchestrated by `entrypoint.sh`.

 Preparing data
 ---------------
 This webapp pipeline is designed to consume a DAPC data object created with the R library adegenet.
-The particulars of that analisis go beyond the scope of this document, however a tutorial is available [here](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf)
+The particulars of that analysis go beyond the scope of this document, however a tutorial is available [here](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf)

 Once you have run the DAPC and have an active DAPC object in R, for example called `dapc1` in following the DAPC tutorial, you can save it by running `saveRDS(dapc1, file="dapc.rds")`